 Consider these foods which are nutrient-dense:

-About protein: Pick fish, lean meat and poultry, eggs, beans, peas, soy products, and nuts and seeds that are unsalted.
+Pick fish, lean meat and poultry, eggs, beans, peas, soy products, and nuts and seeds that are unsalted.

 Bear in mind that a quarter of a cup of dried fruit is considered as one cup of fruit equal.
 Dry fruits will add additional calories when eaten in excess.